Follow these four tips to ensure quality and reliability with your company's data.

 But many business managers are concerned about the quality of their organizations' data.
 According to a study from KPMG, only about 35% of executives reported a high level of trust in their business data.
 When asked why they don't trust the data, more than 60% of C-suite executives blamed technology or automated processes.
 And more than 90% of the executives surveyed said bad data could negatively impact branding and reputation.

 Now that you understand why data integrity is so valuable for companies, it's time to learn how to achieve it.
 When stakeholders and executives are confident in their data, they can move forward more aggressively with plans and growth.

 Most big companies gather data through numerous approaches, including the following:

 - Enterprise resource planning (ERP) systems

 Plenty of companies use a combination of these data-collection methods.
 But what can you do to ensure data integrity?
-Listed below are some ideas for attaining and preserving great data quality for your business:
+Here are some ideas:

-- Idea No. 3: Systems, Processes and Screening.
-As stated before, front-end and back-end systems are mainly responsible for data collection.
-But on top of that, there needs to be a process in place to establish how data is being entered into these systems.
-Most companies use workflow diagrams that show data input and output and all of the changes it suffers in between.
+- Systems, processes and screening: Front- and back-end systems are mostly responsible for data collection, but you also need a process to establish how data is being entered into these systems.
+Most companies use workflow diagrams that show data input and output and all of the changes that might occur in between.

-- Idea No. 4: Policies.
-Many companies are now establishing and executing policies demanding the regular examination of data.
-One common practice is to create data integrity reports that focus on data disparities in systems and processes.
-Such reports are a great way to rapidly deal with emerging data issues before they become larger and messier.
+- Policies: Many companies are now establishing and executing policies demanding the regular examination of data.
+One common practice is to create data-integrity reports that focus on data disparities in systems and processes.
+Such reports can help companies proactively address data issues.